awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-one-user-one-password.md

    1. Customize the rotation function to meet your specific requirements\.
 You can use the following requirements for each step as the basis for writing the function\.
       + **createSecret step**:
         + Retrieve the `AWSCURRENT` version of the secret by using the `GetSecretValue` operation\.
-        + Extract the protected secret text from the `SecureString` field, and store it in a structure that you can modify\.
+        + Extract the protected secret text from the `SecretString` field, and store it in a structure that you can modify\.
         + Generate a new password by using an algorithm that generates passwords with the maximum length and complexity requirements that are supported by the protected resource\.
         + Overwrite the `password` field in the structure with the new one that you generated in the previous step\.
 Keep all other details, such as `username` and the connection details the same\.
-        + Store the modified copy of the secret structure by passing it as the `SecureString` parameter in a call to `PutSecretValue`\.
+        + Store the modified copy of the secret structure by passing it as the `SecretString` parameter in a call to `PutSecretValue`\.
 The new version of the secret is labeled `AWSPENDING`\.
       + **setSecret step**:
         + Retrieve the `AWSPENDING` version of the secret by using the `GetSecretValue` operation\.
         + Issue commands to the secured resource's authentication system to change the existing user's password to the one stored in the new `AWSPENDING` version of the secret\.